-Owners and managers of businesses requiring hazardous waste management might rightly wonder: How will EPA policy be affected given Scott Pruitt’s July 5th resignation as administrator of the EPA—along with Andrew Wheeler’s elevation as his replacement?
+Owners and managers of businesses requiring hazardous waste management might rightly wonder: How will EPA enforcement policies be affected given Scott Pruitt’s July 5th resignation as administrator of the EPA—along with Andrew Wheeler’s elevation as his replacement?

 Short answer: Probably not much.

 Per the Wall Street Journal, “Wheeler is expected to continue Mr. Pruitt’s push to position the EPA as an agency that avoids stifling business investment or opportunity while seeking to protect the environment and enforce environmental laws…”